Badge of Honor: Matt Lowenstein

 Chief Inspector Matthew Lowenstein is Chief of Detectives.
 He has resented Carlucci's interference with his force, and attempted to resign in The Murderers.
 He retained the office when Carlucci granted him concessions.

 This character is based on former Philadelphia Police Inspector Frank Goldberg.

 Jesus Martinez

 Jesus Martinez is a detective with the Special Operations Division of the Philadelphia Police.
 He started off partnered with Charlie McFadden as Narcotics undercover detectives.
-The two of them were highly effective, but their career ended when they caught the murderer of Highway Patrol chief "Dutch" Moffitt.
+The two of them were highly effective, but their undercover assignments ended when they caught the murderer of Highway Patrol chief "Dutch" Moffitt.
 The publicity ended their Narcotics careers, and Martinez went undercover as an officer at the Airport Unit to catch a crooked corporal.
 After that stint, Martinez was assigned to Special Operations.

 Martinez and McFadden are best friends as well as partners.
 However, Martinez does not like Matt Payne, whom he regards as a spoiled rich kid.

-Charlie McFadden
+Charley McFadden

-Charlie McFadden, as noted above, was Jesus Martinez's partner in Narcotics.
+Charley McFadden, as noted above, was Jesus Martinez's partner in Narcotics.
 He was transferred to Special Operations while Martinez went to the Airport Unit, and continues to work in Special Operations as a detective.